polyformproject/commercial.polyformproject.org/permission.md

 # Permission

-Each contributor licenses you to do everything with PolyForm licenses that would otherwise infringe that contributor's copyright in it.
+Each contributor licenses you to do everything with each PolyForm license that would otherwise infringe that contributor's copyright in it.

 If you make changes to a PolyForm license, you must remove all mention of "PolyForm" and polyformproject.org, as well.